psu-libraries/etda_workflow/README.md

 ### Exports

 LionPath has a REST API for ingesting data for submissions (student plans in LionPath).
-We export data to the Lionpath API throughout the submission process to keep LionPath up-to-date on the student's progression.
+We export data to LionPath throughout the submission process to keep LionPath up-to-date on the student's progress.

 The exports are triggered in three places: